Accept President Trump and hold him accountable for promised change

 At the same time, there are flickers of moderation.
 Trump has hinted that he’ll be less extreme about climate change, health-care reform, immigration, the Iran nuclear deal and prosecuting Clinton.

-These drifts to the middle, away from bombast and toward reasonableness, should be coaxed along like the first sparks when building a campfire in the rain.
+These minor drifts to the middle, away from bombast and toward reasonableness, should be coaxed along like the first sparks when building a campfire in the rain.

 Trump may go low, but the rest of us need to go high, and show our novice leader the best way forward.